About Kilted Viking

 The design

-Multimedia has never been my thing... so I usually try to make my web sites as simple as possible.
-This site consists of a bunch of home pages with 5 images (logo and four corners in all home pages, not counting photos from my travels, etc. :-).
-The home pages are usually edited as text (nowadays in Notepad++, but previously in Crimson Editor), as to not destroy any design features (what design you might ask? :-) and to make sure they work as I want them to.
+This site consists of a bunch of home pages with 5 images (logo and four corners in all home pages, not counting photos from my travels, etc. :-)).
+The home pages are usually edited as text (nowadays in Notepad++, but previously in Crimson Editor), as to not destroy any design features (what design you might ask? :-)) and to make sure they work as I want them to.
 My home pages are then viewed (tested) in Mozilla Firefox (and, if I remember/can be bothered, M$ Internet Explorer).
 The Web Design Group's web site and reference documents have been a great help to me (for many years).
 A big thanks goes to them!

-How do I come up with my designs then?
 I usually steal ideas from home pages I visit. :-) Sometimes I manage to make these ideas work in my own pages and sometimes I don't.
-I have also spent the last 11-12 years as a webmaster (editing, not designing the sites! :-), giving me some experience.
+I have also spent the last 30+ years as webmaster (editing, not designing the sites! :-)) and developing websites, giving me some experience.

 Arran island